"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 John describes the teeth of the locusts like that of a lion.
 Both have fangs and both devour:

-Joel uses the same description of natural locusts to show the destructive power of a locust's mouth that is able to strip all the vegetation bare:
+Joel uses the same description of natural locusts to show the destructive power of a locust's mouth that can strip all the vegetation bare:

 Joel 1:4-7 - What the chewing locust left, the swarming locust has eaten; what the swarming locust left, the crawling locust has eaten; and what the crawling locust left, the consuming locust has eaten.
 Awake, you drunkards, and weep; and wail, all you drinkers of wine, because of the new wine, for it has been cut off from your mouth.
 For a nation has come up against My land, strong, and without number; his teeth are the teeth of a lion, and he has the fangs of a fierce lion.
 He has laid waste My vine, and ruined My fig tree; he has stripped it bare and thrown it away; its branches are made white.